sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/creating_a_campaign.md

 This command won't print a link to a preview.
 It will create or update the campaign it describes directly.

-That can be useful if you just want to update a single field in the campaign spec, i.e. the `description` or the `changesetTemplate.body`, or if you want to run continously update a campaign by running `src` in a CI workflow.
+That can be useful if you just want to update a single field in the campaign spec, i.e. the `description` or the `changesetTemplate.body`, or if you want to continously update a campaign by running `src` in a CI workflow.

 ## Creating a campaign in a different namespace